-Painful bladder syndrome or interstitial cystitis (IC), a chronic, life-long medical condition, creates urinary symptoms that are painful.
-The intensity of the pain varies across individuals; some individuals may feel less discomfort in the pelvic region, while others may experience chronic bladder pain or the urge to urinate suddenly or frequently.
+Painful bladder syndrome or interstitial cystitis (IC), a chronic, life-long medical condition, creates painful urinary symptoms.
+The pain intensity varies across individuals; some individuals may feel less discomfort in the pelvic region, while others may experience chronic bladder pain or the urge to urinate suddenly or frequently.

 Painful Bladder Syndrome.
 Image Credit: Anetlanda / Shutterstock